Advertising Association

 The Advertising Association (AA) is a trade association representing advertisers, agencies, media and research services in the UK advertising industry.
-Its stated aim is to promote the “…role, rights and responsibilities of advertising and its impact on individuals, the economy and society".
 Its chief executive is Stephen Woodford.

 The organisation represents the advertising industry to the UK government, policy-makers and opinion-formers, presenting evidence-based information to influence government decision-making.
 It references the work of the advertising industry’s think tank, Credos, which produces research reports on UK advertising industry issues.

+Its stated aim is to promote the “…role, rights and responsibilities of advertising and its impact on individuals, the economy and society".

 According to the Marketing Agencies Association (MAA), the Advertising Association is 'the only body that speaks for all sides of [the industry]'.

-In January 2019 the AA announced that UK ad spend in 2018 had risen 6.0% year-on-year, to £23.6bn.
+In 2024, the UK advertising market grew by 10.4 % to £42.6 billion, and it was forecast to reach £45.2 billion in 2025.

 History

-In 1924, the Associated Advertising Clubs of the World staged the International Advertising Convention at Wembley.
-The British section of the exhibition was known as District 14 (with the other 13 in the USA).
-Two years later, District 14 was converted into the body now known as the Advertising Association.
+In 1924 the British section of the Associated Advertising Clubs of the World (AACW) — known as “District 14” — staged the International Advertising Convention at Wembley.

+Over the next two years, that group and other industry‑clubs and bodies, including organisations whose successors were the Institute of Practitioners in Advertising (IPA) and Incorporated Society of British Advertisers (ISBA), came together and in 1926 established the national body now known as the Advertising Association.

+Meanwhile earlier professional industry associations such as the IPA (founded 1917) and ISBA (founded 1923) had already been active in representing the interests of advertisers and agencies, meaning that the AA’s formation reflected a wider coalescence of multiple strands of the UK advertising industry.

 Membership

-The Advertising Association’s membership comprises around 30 organisations, including technology and media companies as well as other industry associations for advertising, marketing and media.
+The Advertising Association’s core membership comprises around 30 organisations, including technology and media companies as well as other industry associations for advertising, marketing and media.

 Operations

-The CEO of the Advertising Association is Stephen Woodford.
-Its chair is Annette King and its president is Andria Vidler.
+The CEO of the Advertising Association is Stephen Woodford, and its President is Andria Vidler.
 Previous chairs and presidents have included Alessandra Bellini, Dame Cilla Snowball, Andy Duncan, Gavin Patterson, James Murphy and Jeremy Bullmore.

-The Advertising Association’s board contains members from other related bodies, such as the Institute of Practitioners in Advertising (IPA), the Incorporated Society of British Advertisers (ISBA), ITV, Google and the News Media Association (NMA).
+The Advertising Association’s board contains members from other related bodies, such as the IPA, the Incorporated Society of British Advertisers (ISBA), ITV, Google and the News Media Association (NMA).

 The Advertising Association’s council comprises several large advertisers who work with the AA on major policy initiatives, such as its campaign to increase public trust in advertising.